 – 30g peanuts, roasted and crushed

 – ½ red chilli, sliced into rings

 – handful fresh coriander, chopped

-1. Begin by drain the tofu and gently squeeze to remove excess water.
+1. Begin by draining the tofu and gently squeezing to remove excess water.
 Wrap in kitchen paper, transfer to a plate and press by placing a heavy pan on top.
-Meanwhile, put the noodles in a large bowl and cover with cold water.
+Meanwhile, if using flat rice noodles, put them in a large bowl and cover with cold water.
 Leave to soak for 25-30 minutes, until al dente.
 Drain and set aside.